 Now, ANY dog breed can be a nuisance barker or bark to excess.
-ALL of the above breeds can be trained and managed to be calm and quiet in any location, but being aware that some breeds are more disposed to bark than others and then to train against that, can save some people a bit of heartache and it’s my life’s mission to save people’s heartache with their dogs.
+ALL of the above breeds can be trained and managed to be calm and quiet in any location, but being aware that some breeds are more disposed to bark than others and then to train against that, can save some people a bit of heartache and it’s my life’s mission to save people’s heartache and frustration with their dogs.

 Dogs barking at night

-Being made to endure a dog barking at night when you’re up in the morning would be immensely frustrating to endure.
+Being made to endure a dog barking at night when you’re up in the morning would be immensely frustrating and exhausting to endure.
 It’s hard to imagine how or why this would be the case, but working lifestyles varying a great deal and some owners and families will allow their dog to exit into the garden through a dog flap at night, which I have already discussed at the end of part 1 ‘Territorial behaviour and barking in the garden.’